k2-fsa/sherpa/docs/source/installation/index.rst

+.. _installation:

 Installation
 ============

-sherpa supports both CPU and CUDA.
+``sherpa`` supports both CPU and CUDA.
 To install a CUDA version of sherpa, all you need to do is to install PyTorch with CUDA support.

 Supported operating systems, Python versions, PyTorch versions, and CUDA versions